College Corps Logo

 Program Overview

-• Engage students in meaningful service opportunities that build career pathways, leadership skills and civic responsibility.
+• Engage college students in meaningful service opportunities that build leadership skills and civic responsibility.

-• Support the work of community-based organizations focused on K-12 education, food insecurity, environmental education, and community wellness.
+• Support the work of community-based organizations focused on K-12 education, food insecurity, climate action, and community wellness.

 • Gain real-world experience and skills while making a positive community impact and gaining career experience.